-To further study the influence of modality bias, we build a balanced audiovisual dataset with full consideration of the modality discrepancy.
-As shown in Figure~\ref{fig:heatmaps}(d), our balanced dataset contains samples with various modality discrepancy, and the allocation of such modality discrepancy is uniformly distributed over the dataset.
+To alleviate the influence of modality bias and further study the effectiveness of imbalance methods, we build a balanced audiovisual dataset with full consideration of the modality discrepancy.
+As shown in Figure~\ref{fig:heatmaps}(c), our balanced dataset contains samples with various modality discrepancy, and the allocation of such modality discrepancy is uniformly distributed over the dataset.